-Prostate Cancer: A Case Report discusses strategies for prevention and treatment of prostate cancer, and the side effects of the medication used to treat this serious health problem in order to provide physicians, nurses, and health care workers tools to better prevent and manage this condition.
-The goal is also to present the most appropriate information that allows patient empowerment by making informed decisions about the choice of treatments.
-Through the analysis of a real case report, the book also discusses the main complication associated with prostate cancer, which is bone metastasis, and provides information on treatment modalities of such condition as well as for lungs and liver metastasis.
+Prostate Cancer: A Case Report discusses the prevention, treatment modalities, and side effects of the medications used to treat prostate cancer.
+The book presents the most appropriate information, allowing patient empowerment to make informed decisions on their choice of treatments.
+Through the analysis of a real case report, the book also discusses the main complication associated with prostate cancer—bone metastasis—and provides information on treatment modalities for lung and liver metastasis.
 Diet, physical activities and the management of stress are also discussed, as is palliative care and the use of palliative sedation when other treatment modalities have failed.

-- Helps readers to more rapidly identify the signs and symptoms of prostate in order to provide early detection and treatment of the disease, as well as to early identify and treat the complications of prostate cancers
+- Helps readers more rapidly identify the signs and symptoms of prostate cancer in order to provide early detection and treatment of the disease

-- Provides health care providers and patients with relevant information to make inform decision on the selection of the most appropriate methods to screen, prevent, diagnose and treat prostate cancer, and on making the most appropriate benefit/risk assessment for the selection of drugs and methods used to treat this disorder
+- Provides health care providers and patients with relevant information to make informed decisions on the most appropriate methods to screen, prevent, diagnose and treat prostate cancer

-- Discusses the best practices to improve the quality of life of patients by eating the most optimal diet, by doing physical activity at their own pace and by findings ways of dealing with the stress associated with advanced cancer
+- Discusses best practices on the most optimal diet, physical activity, and ways of dealing with the stress associated with advanced cancer

 Cancer researchers, oncologists, nurses, physicians, cancer patients